YashShivhare007/Equitable/README.md

   - Users have access to basic functionalities like image upload, annotation, and viewing.

 - **Manager Authorization:**
-  - Managers have additional permissions such as managing user accounts, annotating images, and accessing advanced features.
+  - Managers have additional permissions such as managing user accounts, annotating images, and viewing all the images in the database.

 ## Features

 - **Image Upload**
-  - Supports uploading images in various formats and sizes.
+  - Supports uploading images in various formats.
   - Batch upload for multiple images simultaneously.

 - **Image Annotation**
   - Annotate images using a dropdown menu of predefined class names.
   - Quick and intuitive annotation process with modification capabilities.

-- **Advanced Image Processing**
-  - Basic image processing features like resizing upon upload.

 - **User Authentication**
   - JWT-based authentication ensures secure access and user privacy.